Beverly Hills Cop (franchise): Video games

+Beverly Hills Cop (1990 video game)

 In 1990, Tynesoft released a loose adaptation of the first movie in the series.
 The game was released for the Commodore 64, ZX Spectrum, BBC Micro, Amstrad CPC, Amiga, Atari ST, and MS-DOS.

+Beverly Hills Cop (2006 video game)

 The second title based on the franchise is a first-person shooter developed by Atomic Planet Entertainment and published by Blast!
 Entertainment.
 It was released in Europe for the PlayStation 2 in 2006.
 The players take control of Axel Foley over six missions that are unfolding outdoors as well as indoors.
 There are six implemented weapons, such as pistol, machine gun and shotgun.
 For WhatCulture, Padraig Cotter said the game was "poorly designed mess, with horrible stealth sections you can fail for no clear reason, appalling AI, a paltry number of levels and fiddly shooting mechanics."
 Zach Ames of smosh.com listed Beverly Hills Cop at #2 on his list "5 Video Games Based On Movies That Make No Sense".
 He criticized the fact that Foley's model didn't use Eddie Murphy's likeness in the game.
 Jeff Gerstmann of Giant Bomb referred to the game as "the 9/11 of video games".